 This prestigious project saw PowerContinuity Systems remove four 30 tonne standby generators and four 60 tonne boilers from the basement of London’s show case Savoy hotel.
-The generators and boilers were dismantled by hand into sections weighting between 1 – 3 tonnes, from the basement area sections were move via a hoist and beam system which was installed, tested and certificated for purpose.
+The generators and boilers were dismantled by hand into sections weighing between 1 – 3 tonnes, and from the basement area sections were moved via a hoist and beam system which was installed, tested and certificated for purpose.

 Works were severely hampered by the confined space Environment and the restricted access to the building for the removal of the generator and boiler sections.
 Following the safe removal of this heavy plant, the basements were jet washed with an Environmental cleansing detergent with the assistance of vacuum tankers parked 30 metres from the work area.
 These basement areas were then refurbished to suit the future requirements of the hotel.